Persons with Persistent Multiple Barriers (PPMB)

 - The health condition must have lasted at least 1 year and is likely to continue or recur for at least 2 years

-Once you are approved for PPMB, the amount you will receive depends on your family situation (i.e. whether you are single, married, common law or have children), your age, or whether you’re receiving income from another source.
+Once you are approved for PPMB, the amount you will receive depends on your family situation (i.e. whether you are single, married, common law or have children), your age, or whether you're receiving income from another source.
 The PPMB benefit includes a portion of money for shelter and a portion of money for support.
-In order to receive the shelter portion, you must prove that you have shelter costs.
+All recipients of PPMB will receive a minimum of $75 towards shelter, even if you do not have shelter costs.
+Your shelter rate may increase based on your shelter costs (i.e. rent, mortgage, utility costs, etc.), up to the maximum amounts listed below.

 The table below shows the maximum benefit you might be eligible for based on your family unit.